 • ORIGINAL DESCRIPTION of the taxon.
 The direct original text and iconotype must be included.

-• DIAGNOSTIC SECTION must be complete.
-A concise diagnostic section must point out the key features of each species.
-The section is to guide bench analyst users how to distinguish closely related taxa, such as “Species 1 has an oval central area, while Species 2 has a rectangular central area”.
+• GUIDE is a diagnostic section that points out the features that distinguish it from other species.
+The section is intended to call attention to similar species and distinguish closely related taxa.
+The GUIDE points are written in the style, “Species 1 has an oval central area.
+Species 2 has a rectangular central area and convergent striae”.

 • AUTECOLOGICAL data should be entered.
 Contributors enter basic information on the habits of each species.
 Further information on life habits, including images of live material is optional and greatly improves the value of the submission.